akvorado/akvorado/console/data/docs/02-configuration.md

 is provided, the component is inactive.
 It accepts the following keys:

 - `asn-database` tells the path to the ASN database
-- `country-database` tells the path to the country database
+- `geo-database` tells the path to the geo database (country or city)
 - `optional` makes the presence of the databases optional on start (when not present on start, the component is just disabled)